-It is important that farm volunteers share our commitment to sustainability as well as the ideals of community living; everyone must be willing to pitch in to ensure that Spannocchia continues to be an enjoyable place to live and work.
+It is important that apprentices share our commitment to sustainability as well as the ideals of community living; everyone must be willing to pitch in to ensure that Spannocchia continues to be an enjoyable place to live and work.

-Volunteers and apprentices live together and share a common kitchen, living room, and bathrooms.
-Volunteers/apprentices generally share double rooms in Casa Pulcinelli, centrally located on the property.
+Apprentices, interns, and volunteers live together and share a common kitchen, living room, and bathrooms in Casa Pulcinelli, centrally located on the property.
+You can expect to share a double room with another participant.
 Kitchen staples are provided by Spannocchia (fruit, vegetables, pasta, flour, cereal, coffee, milk, butter, oil, sugar, legumes, grains, eggs, meat, etc.) for meal preparation.
 There is also time set aside for a weekly trip into town to purchase any additional personal groceries you may desire (snack foods, chocolate, alcohol, etc.), at your own expense.

-As a group, volunteers and apprentices have access to a farm vehicle (with a manual transmission/stick shift) for a total of two hours of driving time a week.
+As a group, apprentices, interns, and volunteers have access to a farm vehicle (with a manual transmission/stick shift) for a total of two hours of driving time a week.
 We require drivers to pass a simple driving test here on the farm and have an international driver's license.
 This will allow for some local travel as well as errands, etc.